What kind of wedding do you want?

 The venue search is certainly the first step, but before you rush into making this first and very important decision, you need to think about who you are as a couple and what’s important to you about your wedding day.

 Do you see yourselves having a casual or formal day, an intimate affair or lavish celebration…?

 And what feeling or vibe do you both want for your day… Do you see yourselves having a City Chic wedding or a Classic and Elegant affair…?

-If you’re struggling to determine what kind of wedding you want then try gaining inspiration, hit the web, pick up some bridal magazines, fashion magazines and certainly take a peek through the six style categories on Coco Wedding Venues to see which venue vibes you’re feeling!
+If you’re struggling to determine what kind of wedding you want then try gaining inspiration, hit the web, pick up some bridal magazines, fashion magazines and certainly take a peek through the eight style categories on Coco Wedding Venues to see which venue vibes you’re feeling!

 Determining what you want at this stage of the planning process will ensure that your wedding is a personal reflection of you as a couple and will save you valuable time in the long run.

 Start by drawing up a rough guest list to give you an idea of numbers, capacity can suddenly start to rule out certain venues.